Authentication¶

 When this method is enabled flarchitect exposes a companion login route.
 POST

-to validate the key
+an Api-Key Authorization header to /auth/login to validate the key

 and retrieve basic user details: